how to cook kale greens

 Crisp fry

 Do you love having chips in your free time?
-How to cook kale greens in the form of healthy crispy chips for snacks?
+Cook kale greens in the form of healthy crispy chips for snacks?
 Does it sound interesting?
 Well, kale chips is an amazing snack that you can have in between your meals when you are hungry.
 You can make crispy kale chips at home in the healthiest way.
 All you require is a small pan with little oil and some parmesan cheese for topping.

 Soak some kale leaves in a bowl of water to make it tender.
 After a considerable amount of time, dry the leaves and fry them in hot oil.
 Add little amount of parmesan cheese on the top and your crispy kale chips is ready!